kwurst/CS-448/Syllabus.md

 * A reflection on what you learned from the week's activities, how you would proceed differently in light of this, and how what was learned might be applied in other situations.
 * A detailed description of what was done during the week, an explanation of why you took the steps you did during the week.
 Describes what was tried, what succeeded and what failed, and how you chose the course of action.
 * Includes references to where information/help was found.
+* Links to work products you produced during the sprint.
 * A label for the Sprint Number (e.g. Sprint-1).
 (See the Schedule at the end of this syllabus for sprint numbers.)
 * A list of steps that could be followed by another person to do the same thing (if applicable).
 * 500-750 words.

-### <em>Apprenticeship Patterns</em> Chapter 1
+### <em>Apprenticeship Patterns</em> Chapter 1 and Chapter 2-6 Introductions
-Everyone must read and post about Chapter 1 of <em>Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman</em> by Dave Hoover and Adewale Oshineye.
+Everyone must read and post about Chapter 1 of <em>Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman</em> by Dave Hoover and Adewale Oshineye, and the introduction portions of Chapters 2-6.

-For your <em>Apprenticeship Patterns</em> Chapter 1 Blog Post to be marked ***Meets Specification*** your blog post is expected to contain:
+For your <em>Apprenticeship Patterns</em> Chapter 1 adn Chapter 2-6 Introductions Blog Post to be marked ***Meets Specification*** your blog post is expected to contain:

 * Your reaction to the reading, not simply a summary of the material.
 What did you find interesting, useful, thought-provoking about the reading?
 Has the reading caused you to change your opinion, the way you think about the topic, or how you work?
 Do you disagree with something in the reading?
 And why?
+Which chapters seem most relevant to you?
 * 450-600 words.

 ### Individual <em>Apprenticeship Patterns</em> Blog Posts
 Your Individual <em>Apprenticeship Patterns</em> Blog Posts will be about your reflections on the readings in the book <em>Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman</em> by Dave Hoover and Adewale Oshineye.

 Each blog post will be written about a *single* pattern from the book.
-There are [35 patterns in the book](http://chimera.labs.oreilly.com/books/1234000001813/apa.html) divided among Chapters 2-6.
+There are [35 patterns in the book](https://www.oreilly.com/library/view/apprenticeship-patterns/9780596806842/apa.html) divided among Chapters 2-6.
 You do not need to read all the patterns, and you do not need to read them in order.
 You may select whichever patterns interest you.

 For your Individual <em>Apprenticeship Patterns</em> Blog Posts to be marked ***Meets Specification*** your blog post is expected to contain: